Where to get help

 .
 In this condition, the impact of the event continues to cause high levels of stress.

-If you think you might be experiencing PTSD, you should seek help from a health professional.
+If you think you might be experiencing PTSD, seek help from a health professional.

 If at any time you are worried about your mental health or the mental health of a loved one, call Lifeline 13 11 14.